Kampachi Crudo with Citrus and Watermelon Radish

-Last year I posted a recipe for Ahi Tuna Crudo with Sweet Soy, Wasabi and Cucumber and somehow forgot to post the follow up recipe of this gorgeous crudo which pairs tangy lime and orange segments (called supremes) with crisp and peppery watermelon radish.
-The watermelon radish is a relative of the daikon radish, but instead of being long like a carrot in shape, it’s round like a golf ball.
-It’s the pretty pink interior which gives the radish its name.
+Last year I posted a recipe for Ahi Tuna Crudo with Sweet Soy, Wasabi and Cucumber and somehow forgot to post the follow-up recipe of this gorgeous Kampachi Crudo with Citrus and Watermelon Radish which pairs tangy lime and orange segments (called supremes) with crisp and peppery watermelon radish.
+The watermelon radish is a relative of the daikon radish, but instead of being long, like a carrot in shape, it’s round like a golf ball.
+It’s the pretty pink interior that gives the radish its name.

 As a refresher, here are some tips about crudos: